vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 * Overall magnitude of difference between the ears (for a blended track) seems to be somewhere between 10 dB and 20 dB.

+* Conductive rather than sensorineural, as determined by the ultimate diagnosis (wax buildup, and fixed by earwax removal) and also as suggested by the fact that the difference was greater for normal headphones (using air conduction) compared to bone conduction headphones.

 ## Onset on 2024-11-29 and initial notes until 2024-12-17